If you have a song request, we can do it!

 With our skills and experience, we can generally arrange, rehearse and perform any request with little advance notice.
 But that doesn’t mean it’s not considerable work for us to prepare and perform a song for you.

-Here are the 8 steps to arranging and performing your special request.
+8 steps to arranging and performing your special request

 - Listen to the song – Listening to your song is the first step to preparing to preform it for you and your guests.
 If we don’t know the song already, it takes more time to listen and become familiar with the song.
 If the song has been made famous by one performer, we will study that recording and get to understand the character of the song and the inflections the performer uses to express it.
 If the song is not tied to a specific performer, we will listen to and study various recordings to see how several artists interpret the song.